joseeden/joeden/docs/099-Project-Management/010-Introduction/001-Agile.md

 </div>

-Completing a user story requires completing all of the phases of the SDLC.
-The user story itself should already have the requirements defined by the product owner, and the team taking on the user story needs to come up with a design for the task, implement it and test it.
+Completing a user story requires completing all of the phases of the SDLC, with defined requirements from the product owner.
+The team taking on the user story needs to come up with a design for the task, implement it and test it.

 ## Scrum Teams

-Scrum teams are cross-functional, collaborative, self-managed and self-empowered.
-Ideally, these scrum teams should not be larger than 10 individuals, but they should be big enough to finish a user story within a sprint.
+**Scrum teams** are collaborative, self-managed groups ideally no larger than 10 members.

+- **Daily Standups**
+  - Short meetings (max 15 minutes) held at the same time daily.
+  - Sync team members on accomplishments, goals, and obstacles.

+- **Facilitation**
+  - The scrum master facilitates standups and helps remove obstacles.

-Every day, each scrum team should have a daily standup.
-A standup is a meeting that should last no longer than 15 minutes, and should take place at the same time every day.
-In fact, it's called a "standup" because ideally it should be short enough for the team to accomplish it without having to sit down.
+Fun fact: it's called a "standup" because ideally it should be short enough for the team to accomplish it without having to sit down.

-The goal of the daily standup is to keep all team members in sync with what each person has accomplished since the last standup, what they are going to work on until the next standup, and what obstacles they have that may be preventing them from finishing their task.
-The scrum master facilitates these standups, and their job is to report and/or help remove obstacles.